arisgith/klaser/README.md

 klaser
 ======

-apps fore kelompok linux arek suroboyo. still in progress
+apps for kelompok linux arek suroboyo. still in progress